-If you don't dehydrate your own foods, you can buy freeze dried foods too!
+If you don't want to dehydrate your own foods, you can buy freeze dried foods.
 Or check with Deseret Industries--they have locations where you can purchase large No. 10 cans of dehydrated foods, including potatoes, carrots, celery, onions, and more for really GREAT prices.
 I think they ship, too!

 Other options include raisins, cranberries, prunes, apricots, and lots more!

 One item you'll need if storing dehydrated food in Mason jars like I do is Oxygen Absorbers.
 These actually help seal the jar as the oxygen gets absorbed and are a very inexpensive necessity for dehydrating fruits & veggies.

 Jerkeys, meat protein bars, meat sticks, summer sausages, etc. are additional ways of storing meat for that all important protein source.